The Greatest Story Never Told: Retirement rumors

-On November 19, 2007, Saigon posted a blog entry on his MySpace entitled "I QUIT," announcing his retirement from the music industry.
+On November 19, 2007, Saigon posted a blog entry on his Myspace entitled "I QUIT", announcing his retirement from the music industry.
 In a statement he gave to HipHopGame.com late in the day, he said, "This is it.
 The Greatest Story Never Told...I guess you could say it was prophecy," implying that the album would not be released.
 On November 26, 2007, Just Blaze posted a blog stating that he was putting the final touches on The Greatest Story Never Told.
 He continued to hint that the album may in fact be released.
 On December 19, 2007, exactly one month from the first blog, Saigon posted another blog stating that he had reconsidered retiring.
 He also said that the album would indeed be released, saying, "My album WILL be released VERY soon."
 The album's executive producer stated that The Greatest Story Never Told had undergone its final mastering on January 8.

 In an interview with hiphopgame.com, Just Blaze explained various reasons behind the numerous delays of The Greatest Story Never Told, the most prominent being that he wished to establish a relationship with Saigon before creating an album.
-In said interview he expressed that "...people wouldn't have found out about the deal until maybe a year and a half ago as opposed to three years ago."
+In the said interview he expressed that "...people wouldn't have found out about the deal until maybe a year and a half ago as opposed to three years ago."

 Saigon had stated that he planned to release the album by September 30, 2008, but was unable to achieve this.

 Release from label

 In May 2008, Just Blaze announced Saigon's release from Atlantic, while acquiring full ownership of the album.
 Shortly after this announcement, Saigon stated there was a new situation in the works, and that they were getting a new deal and the album would be released in 2011.
-Saigon claims that he's never been given a definitive reason why Atlantic refused to release the album, but on the song "Believe It," he raps, "They rather me pretend to be something that I’m not/I’m the new Public Enemy, I’m different than Young Joc."
+Saigon claims that he's never been given a definitive reason why Atlantic refused to release the album, but on the song "Believe It", he raps, "They rather me pretend to be something that I'm not/I'm the new Public Enemy, I'm different than Young Joc."